-The name Srinagar derives from a Sankrit words – Sri meaning Goddess of Wealth and Nagar meaning city.
+The name Srinagar derives from Sankrit words – Sri meaning Goddess of Wealth and Nagar meaning city.
 It is commonly known as the ‘City of Wealth’.

 Kashmir Valley has been through many religious changes in its time from Hinduism to Buddhism to Islam in 1339 with a string of different monarchs including the Mughal Empire.
-The rule of the Sikhs was established until the British Raj came to India and Srinagar was considered a princely state in the British India.
-This changed in 1947 when Pakistani tribes invaded, the Maharaja signed an accession and India sent troops in to prevent them entering Srinagar.
+The rule of the Sikhs was established until the British Raj came to India and Srinagar was considered a princely state in British India.
+This changed in 1947 when Pakistani tribes invaded, the Maharaja signed an accession and India sent troops in to prevent them from entering Srinagar.
 In a nutshell, this has remained the case for the last 70 years.

 Kashmir is around 97% Muslim which was evident as the call to prayer bellowed out of speakers around the city.
 Living in the UAE, I am used to this but they are the certainly longest ones I have ever heard.

-Houseboat on Nigeen Lake
+Sleep on a houseboat on Nigeen Lake

-If you get chance, stay on a houseboat in Srinagar, I highly recommend it for a real Kashmiri experience.
+If you get the chance, stay on a houseboat in Srinagar, I highly recommend it for a real Kashmiri experience.
 We stayed on Nigeen Lake, the second biggest after Dal Lake.
 Such a peaceful place to stay away from the hustle and bustle of the city with a backdrop of Pir Panjal mountain range.
 The Shankaracharya Temple or Takhate-Suleiman (Throne of Solomon) which dates back to 200BC can be seen on the top of the Shankaracharya Hill on the Zabarwan mountain.

-Shalimar Bagh Gardens
+Play in the fountains at Shalimar Bagh Gardens

 This stunning Mughal garden is the largest within Srinagar and can be found on the North-Eastern bank of the Dal Lake.
 Mughal Emperor Jahangir built this in 1619 for his wife Nur Jahan, and blessed the gardens with the name meaning ‘abode to love’ in Sanskrit.

-Amongst the 12.4 hectares, there are three terraces of beautifully kept gardens with lined with Chinar trees, some are 400 years old.
+Amongst the 12.4 hectares, there are three terraces of beautifully kept gardens lined with Chinar trees, some are 400 years old.
 There is Mughal-inspired architecture on the two higher levels and a canal of water down the middle of the whole garden fed by the surrounding mountain ranges and containing 410 fountains where children and tourists play.
-This costs 200 Rupees to enter!
+This beautiful garden costs 200 Rupees to enter!

-Nishat Bagh Gardens
+Wander around Nishat Bagh Gardens